 After you have configured the properties, click OK.

-4. An input mapping node will be created for each value specified in the Driver Field Value grid.
+4. An Input mapping node will be created for each value previously specified in the Driver Field Value grid.

 5. Map the fields and preview the output to view the denormalized data.